 As a leading global information and insights company, we are committed to leveraging information to drive economic opportunity, create better experiences, and empower people.
 We call this Information for GoodSM

-One way TransUnion empowers consumers is via our Credit Report, Score & Alerts is your personal assistant and all-weather watchdog for your credit.
+One way TransUnion empowers consumers is via our Credit Report, Score & Alerts, a personal financial assistant and all-weather watchdog for your credit.
 With it, you have around-the-clock access to your credit profile.
-It monitors your credit accounts for new changes, such as new account opening or account enquiry.
-By staying on top of your financial credit, you will be able to shape your financial future by maintaining a healthy credit score and properly plan for financial success.
+It monitors your credit accounts for new changes, such as new account openings or account enquiries.
+By staying on top of your financial credit, you will be able to shape your financial future by maintaining a healthy credit score and planning properly for financial success

 Please refer to What is a Credit Score? for details.

-TransUnion will send you an email/SMS alert when the following items are updated on your credit report.
-Unauthorized change of personal information is a hint of potential fraud, being notified of any change in your credit report is a great way to monitor identity theft.
+TransUnion will send you an email/SMS alert when certain items are updated on your credit report.
+Unauthorized changes of personal information hint at potential fraud.
+Being notified of any changes in your credit report is a great way to monitor identity theft.
 See below for what triggers alerts:

 See What is Credit Monitoring Services ? for details.